Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 The bottom line is that this study epitomizes the problems with a retrospective non-randomized uncontrolled study.
 There is no way to tell how these patients arrived in their respective treatment groups.
 We just can't tell anything from this study in terms of which drugs may or may not have been effective.

 If you want a marked up PDF with my highlights and comments on this study, go [here](https://kornweiss-medical-llc.github.io/content/references/Arshad%20et%20al.%20-%202020%20-%20Treatment%20with%20hydroxychloroquine,%20azithromycin,%20a.pdf).

-## Bottom Line on HCQ

-Figuring out which drugs work for a disease like CoViD-19, which has a wide range of severities and manifestations is a complex business.
-Listening to politicians and main-stream news-media on this topic (and probably most others) is going to get your head turned around.
-My recommendation is to do independent research, but to stick to the highest quality resources you can find.

-Limit your reading to intellectually honest physicians and scientists with careful nuanced viewpoints like Chris Masterjohn PhD, Eric Topol, Peter Attia, MD, Amesh Adalja, MD, and Trevor Bedford.
-They can all be found on social media.

-[This article](https://leapsmag.com/the-only-hydroxychloroquine-story-you-need-to-read/) on HCQ from [leapsmag](https://leapsmag.com/) by Amesh Adalja, MD is particularly salient.

 ---
 ## HCQ [References](https://www.zotero.org/groups/2437331/kornweiss_medical/collections/7QC6NC39)